karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 With our `manifest.json`, we can set up the development environment.

 Head over to `chrome://extensions` in your address bar.
-Toggle “Developer Mode” so that it’s on.
-Then click “Load Unpacked” and select your extension directory.
+Toggle "Developer Mode" so that it’s on.
+Then click "Load Unpacked" and select your extension directory.
 You should see your extension with the details and icon show up as a new card:

 ![chrome://extensions](https://cdn-images-1.medium.com/max/2000/1*VsTvQSEqGFz1R8z8OptgxA.png)_chrome://extensions_

 Your ID might be different but that’s fine.

-Every time you make changes to your extension, you just have to press the refresh icon in the bottom right corner to “recompile”.
+Every time you make changes to your extension, you just have to press the refresh icon in the bottom right corner to "recompile".

-If you head over to [https://calendar.google.com](https://calendar.google.com) and click on the puzzle piece icon on the right of the address bar, you should see the extension listed under “Full access”.
-If you go to another random page, the extension should instead show up under “No access needed” — this is your permissions working.
+If you head over to [https://calendar.google.com](https://calendar.google.com) and click on the puzzle piece icon on the right of the address bar, you should see the extension listed under "Full access".
+If you go to another random page, the extension should instead show up under "No access needed" — this is your permissions working.

 Yay, now we have a dev environment set up and can dive into the actual coding part.